LD Lines: Past ships

 LD Lines' vessel Norman Leader was due for delivery in summer 2011.
 The order was cancelled due to "capacities of the vessel not corresponding with those specified originally".
 The Leader is slated to enter service on the Portland, Maine–Yarmouth, Nova Scotia route in 2014 as the Nova Star.

-The French press reported on 23 March 2012 that LD Lines had chartered the from Brittany Ferries in partnership with DFDS Seaways for their Dover–Calais service, to be put into service starting 27 April and renamed MS Deal Seaways.
+The French press reported on 23 March 2012 that LD Lines had chartered the Barfleur from Brittany Ferries in partnership with DFDS Seaways for their Dover–Calais service, to be put into service starting 27 April and renamed MS Deal Seaways.